 You will press the letters fully onto the board to make sure no bubbles are left behind.
 Let dry completely according to directions before moving on to the next step.

 I added metal brackets to my edges for a more complete look.
-You can find these in the knob and drawer handle isle at Home Depot!
+Watch this video to see that process.
 Spray paint the color you want and drill them on.

 Your all done!
 Such a fun sign for a great price point.
+I hope this tutorial on creating a farmhouse sign on a budget gives you some inspiration for your home.
 Let us know how yours turns out!

 A Home Decor & DIY Blog